 After running dozens of tests, I found that ExpressVPN is the best option for surfing the web undetected — here’s why:

-3. Change the VPN Protocol
+2. Change the VPN Protocol

 For DPI, the easiest fix is to use a VPN protocol that hides your VPN traffic.
 Many top VPNs provide such options — for example, ExpressVPN has Lightway and VyprVPN has Chameleon.

-4. Use Obfuscation Features
+3. Use Obfuscation Features

-5. Use TCP Port 443
+4. Use TCP Port 443

 If most VPN-related ports are blocked, I suggest switching to TCP port 443, the same port used by HTTPS traffic, which accounts for almost all internet traffic.
-So, it’s extremely unlikely that an ISP or network admin would block this port, as it would mean blocking access to any website that uses HTTPS (like Facebook, Google, Twitter, YouTube, etc.).
+It’s extremely unlikely that an ISP or network admin would block this port, as it would mean blocking access to any website that uses HTTPS (like Facebook, Google, Twitter, YouTube, etc.).

-- OpenVPN — This is a very popular (and secure) protocol.
-Some VPN providers (like Private Internet Access) allow you to pick TCP port 443 when you select OpenVPN, but other services (like ExpressVPN) make things easier and configure OpenVPN to automatically use TCP port 443.
+• OpenVPN.
+This is a very popular and secure protocol.
+Some VPN providers, like Private Internet Access allow you to pick TCP port 443 when you select OpenVPN.
+Others, like ExpressVPN, configure OpenVPN to automatically use TCP port 443, which is very convenient.

-- SoftEther — Very few VPN services use this protocol because it’s difficult to integrate it into the VPN client.
+• SoftEther.
+Very few VPN services use this protocol because it’s difficult to integrate it into the VPN client.

-7. Use Tor over VPN
+5. Use Tor Over VPN

 Tor is a privacy network that lets you access the dark web.
 Tor also routes your traffic through multiple servers, changing your IP address and encrypting your traffic several times.
 Tor is free to use — you only need to download and install the Tor browser to access the Tor Network.